 Tax and financial measures associated with COVID-19

-Essential activities that continue to operating during the State of Emergency: The following workers continue to working:
+Economic activities that continues operating during the State of Emergency:

-Perfect suspension of work: It implies the temporary cessation of the worker’s obligation to provide the service and of the employer to pay the respective remuneration, without termination of the employment link, applicable to private sector enterprises that cannot implement the remote mode of work or apply the work license with perceiving remuneration due to the nature of their activities (i.e. not able to reintegrate working hours any longer) or the level of economic impact caused by the health emergency caused by COVID 19.
+- Perfect suspension of work: Involves the temporary cessation of the obligation of the worker to provide the service and of the employer to pay the respective remuneration, without extinction of the work link, applicable to private sector enterprises that cannot implement the remote mode of work or apply the work license with perceiving remuneration due to the nature of their activities (i.e. not able to reintegrate working hours any longer) or the level of economic impact caused by the health emergency caused by COVID 19.

 - State-guaranteed loans: The National Government created the REACTIVA PERU program to provide guarantees that allow companies access to working capital credits of up to 36 months term at preferential rates so that they can meet payments and short-term obligations to workers and service suppliers.